noormohmedawad/my-first-project/README.md

-* Traffic Object Detection using YOLO
+# 🚗 Traffic Object Detection using YOLO

-* Overview
+## 📌 Overview
-This project uses YOLO model to detect objects like cars and people in traffic videos.
+This project uses the YOLO model to detect objects such as cars and pedestrians in traffic videos.

-* Technologies
+## ⚙️ Technologies
 - Python
 - YOLO
 - OpenCV
 - Computer Vision
-- Ai
+- Artificial Intelligence
-- ML
+- Machine Learning
-- DL
+- Deep Learning

-## Features
+## 🚀 Features
 - Detects cars
-- Detects people
+- Detects pedestrians
-- Works on video
+- Works on video streams

-## Achievement
+## 🏆 Achievement
-AI Solution of the Year – iSchool talent 2025
+AI Solution of the Year – iSchool Talents 2025